sbadvance/Drosophila-Grooming-Tracking/README.md

 ____________________________________________________________________________________________________

-Download and put all files under Matlab path.
+Download and put the folder of latest version under Matlab path.
 Then follow the instructions in 'Handbook.docx' to set up software and extracting grooming.

+GroomingDetector_v2 update information：
+  -Fixed bugs in v1;
+  -Imporved the algorithm so that it is more robust to noise and different lighting conditions;
+  -Parallel computing is supported in v2 which enables analyzing multiple videos at the same time (number of videos depends on the number of cores of cpu).
+Matlab Parallel Computing Toolbox is required.